rajshah6/preppal/README.md

 - **Deployment**: _Coming Soon..._

 ## Live Demo
-This is the Live Demo of our [submission](https://dorahacks.io/buidl/21711) to UoftHacks 12: armaan add link to full video
+This is the Live Demo of our [submission](https://dorahacks.io/buidl/21711) to UofTHacks 12: armaan add link to full video

 ## Project Structure